 |- Freeze Rotation||Stops the Rigidbody rotating around the local X, Y and Z axes selectively.|

 Rigidbodies allow your GameObjects to act under control of the physics engine.
-This opens the gateway to realistic collisions, varied types of joints, and other very cool behaviors.
+This opens the gateway to behaviors such as realistic collisions and varied types of joints.
 Manipulating your GameObjects by adding forces to a Rigidbody creates a very different feel and look than adjusting the Transform Component directly.
 Generally, you shouldn’t manipulate the Rigidbody and the Transform of the same GameObject - only one or the other.

 The biggest difference between manipulating the Transform versus the Rigidbody is the use of forces.
 Rigidbodies can receive forces and torque, but Transforms cannot.
 Transforms can be translated and rotated, but this is not the same as using physics.
 You’ll notice the distinct difference when you try it for yourself.
 Adding forces/torque to the Rigidbody will actually change the object’s position and rotation of the Transform component.
 This is why you should only be using one or the other.
 Changing the Transform while using physics could cause problems with collisions and other calculations.

 Rigidbodies must be explicitly added to your GameObject before they will be affected by the physics engine.
 You can add a Rigidbody to your selected object from Components->Physics->Rigidbody in the menu.
 Now your object is physics-ready; it will fall under gravity and can receive forces via scripting, but you may need to add a Collider or a Joint to get it to behave exactly how you want.

 When an object is under physics control, it moves semi-independently of the way its transform parents move.
 If you move any parents, they will pull the Rigidbody child along with them.
 However, the Rigidbodies will still fall down due to gravity and react to collision events.